nanguoshun/IVG/README.md

-This repository is the PyTorch implementation of our ICV-DCL model in CVPR 2021 Paper "[Interventional Video Grounding with Dual Contrastive Learning](https://arxiv.org/abs/2106.11013)".
+This repository is the PyTorch implementation of our IVG-DCL model in CVPR 2021 Paper "[Interventional Video Grounding with Dual Contrastive Learning](https://arxiv.org/abs/2106.11013)".